alelopezperez/zero2prod/README.md

 `async` is for value that needs to be polled to confirm its existance.

+We can run taks in background mode, so it will concurrent with any other task and futures. with `tokio::spawn`

 ## CI - Continuos Integration

 Using GitHub Actions